2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Recent Transactions

-The recent transactions tile will show your store’s most recent transactions.
+The Recent Transactions tile displays your store’s most recent transactions.
 With one click, the Administrator of the BTCPay Server instance can now see the latest transaction and see if attention is needed towards it.

 ![image](assets/en/44.webp)

 ### Recent invoices

-The recent invoices tile shows the 6 latest invoices generated by your BTCPay Server, including Status and invoice amount.
+The Recent Invoices tile displays the 6 latest invoices generated by your BTCPay Server, including Status and invoice amount.
 The tile also includes a "View all" button to access the full Invoice overview easily.

 ![image](assets/en/45.webp)